 8. Register for orientation

-New student orientation one-day sessions and registration for new first-year students will take place in early June.
+New student orientation one-day sessions and registration for new first-year students will take place in June.
 Students who have paid their $100 enrollment deposit will receive detailed information about orientation in late March and will be able to sign up for a date in early April.
 Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can get the best advice on what courses to select.
-Sign up for one of the required 15 one-day programs happening in June!
+Sign up for one of the required 15 one-day programs from June 10th-28th!